DesignSpark PCB

 DesignSpark PCB is a free electronic design automation software package for printed circuit boards.
-Although there is no charge for the software, the user must register with the website to unlock the program and it displays advertisements which must be acknowledged before the user can begin working.
+Although there is no charge for the software, the user must register with DesignSpark.com to unlock the program.
+Optionally, paid subscription plans are available for users seeking additional features and enhancements in the software.

 Background

-DesignSpark PCB resulted from a collaboration between electronics distributor RS Components and EDA software developer 'Number One Systems', being a fork of their long- established EDA Easy-PC.
+DesignSpark PCB resulted from a collaboration between electronics distributor RS Components and EDA software developer 'Number One Systems', being a fork of their long-established EDA Easy-PC.
 Electronic design automation (EDA) software is a sub-class of computer-aided design (CAD) software.

 Projects

 Projects are used in DesignSpark PCB to organise design files.
 A project can have an unlimited number of schematic sheets and one PCB layout file.

 Schematic capture

 DesignSpark PCB has a Schematic editor.
 Schematics are used to draw up circuit diagrams and connections.
 A given project can have multiple schematic sheets that together combine to form the complete design.

 There are some useful third party libraries that can be added.